 Clearing Up Misconceptions About Thrift Savings Plans & Divorce

-What is a Thrift Savings Plan?
 If you have been working for the Federal government or the military for much of your career, you may already be very familiar.
 However, those in the private sector may not be.
-The Thrift Savings Plan (TSP) is a retirement plan.
-It is available to civilian Federal employees and members of the uniformed services.
+The Thrift Savings Plan (TSP) is a retirement account.
+It is available to civilian federal government employees and members of the uniformed services.
 If you are familiar with a 401(K) in the private sector or a Deferred Compensation account for state employees, it is similar.

-For civilian Federal employees, the Thrift Savings Plan supplements the Federal Employee Retirement System (FERS) pension benefit.
+For civilian federal employees, the Thrift Savings Plan supplements the Federal Employee Retirement System (FERS) pension benefit.
 Military members can participate to supplement their military retired pay.
 While it is a defined contribution plan that is similar to a 401(K) plan, there are some big differences.
 For example, it is not governed under the Employee Retirement Income Security Act of 1974 (ERISA).
 I'll discuss more about what that means in a minute.

 Thrift Savings Plan & Divorce: 5 Tips